HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 A sample over ride file named `invalidationDomain.yaml` is provided in the directory `/native-kube/install-hcl-dx-deployment/invalidationDomain`.
 Details on the use of this sample file are included below.

 # How DX Compose Determines the Location of Invalidation Table
-HCL DX Compose will examine the file `ConfigService.properties` in the dx-deployment-web-engine pod.
-It will retrieve the value for the custom property `db.cache.invalidation.domain`.
-It will use that value as the domain/schema for the invalidation table for all DX Compose code using a dynacache.
+HCL DX Compose examines the `ConfigService.properties` file in the `dx-deployment-web-engine` pod.
+It retrieves the value of the custom property `db.cache.invalidation.domain` and uses that value as the domain or schema for the `INVALIDATION_TABLE` for all DX Compose code that uses a dynacache.

 As mentioned in the introduction, the default domain/schema for this table is `RELEASE`.
 This default value is also found in the helm chart `values.yaml` as `invalidationDomain: RELEASE`.